Jack Ceroni's Home Page

 About

 I am currently a fourth-year pure mathematics student at the University of Toronto.
+In the Fall of 2025, I will be starting my PhD at the University of Chicago.

 My research interests are broadly related to symplectic and Riemannian geometry, algebraic geometry, mathematical physics, algebraic topology, and discrete complex analysis/geometry.
 Much of my previous